Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

+Note that the presence of additional subdominant neutral modes (e.g., resulting from additional conservation laws) or the simultaneous onset of several distinct instabilities would (possibly in extension of the present work) also result in amplitude equations on a higher level of the ``codimension hierarchy'' \cite{DLDB1996pre,YoFB2022prl}.

-where all coefficients are real and well defined through Taylor expansions of $Q, R, \eta, \mu$, and $\vecg{F}$ in Eqs.~\eqref{eq:2Conssystem_main}.
-The conserved fields $\varrho(\vecg x, t)$ and $\varsigma(\vecg x, t)$ describe the spatial and temporal modulations in $\rho(\vecg x, t)$ and $\sigma(\vecg x, t)$ away from their respective mean values $\rho_0$ and $\sigma_0$.
-Eqs.~\eqref{eq:general_nonCH_Amain} correspond to a general nonreciprocal two-component Cahn-Hilliard model.
-Introducing rescaled time, space, $\varrho$ and $\varsigma$ one may set four parameters to specific values.
-In the particular case of constant mobilities ($Q=Q_0$ and $R=R_0$), as e.g.\ for standard reaction-diffusion systems, one may also introduce alternative conserved fields in such a way that cross-couplings of highest order spatial derivatives are eliminated while the overall form of Eq.~\eqref{eq:general_nonCH_Amain} is kept intact.
-Then, also the \textit{ad-hoc} nonreciprocal Cahn-Hilliard models studied in \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre} emerge as special cases.
-The corresponding parameter choices in Eq.~\eqref{eq:general_nonCH_Amain} are given in Table~\ref{tab:compare_models} in Section~\ref{sec:app:consHopf} of the Supplementary Material.
-There, we also include two other limiting cases: (i) if certain symmetries between coefficients hold, one may introduce a complex amplitude $A= \varrho + \mathrm{i} \varsigma$ and present Eqs.~\eqref{eq:general_nonCH_Amain} as a complex Cahn-Hilliard equation $\partial_t A = -G\nabla^2 \left[ \varepsilon + (1 + \mathrm{i}b) \Delta - (1 + \mathrm{i} c) |A|^2 \right]A$, i.e., as a complex Ginzburg-Landau equation with an additional outer Laplace operator reflecting the conservation property, as briefly considered in Ref.~\cite{Zimm1997pa}.
-This, in passing clarifies, that Eqs.~\eqref{eq:general_nonCH_Amain} is more general than a ``conserved complex Ginzburg-Landau equation'' because it does not show its phase-shift invariance. (ii) Imposing another symmetry between coefficients renders the coupled equations variational.
-Then they correspond to amplitude equations for certain simultaneously occurring Cahn-Hilliard instabilities, as shown in Section~\ref{sec:2CH_AE} of the Supplementary Material, and represent a generic model for the dynamics of phase separation in a ternary system \cite{MKHK2019sm,Ma2000jpsj}.
+It is an interesting observation that the various \textit{ad-hoc} nonreciprocal Cahn-Hilliard models studied in \cite{YoBM2020pnasusa,SaAG2020prx,FrWT2021pre} emerge as special cases of the equation derived here.\footnote{In contrast to part of the \textit{ad-hoc} examples the here derived general model is generic in the sense of Ref.~\cite{FHKG2023pre}.} Table~3 in Section~2 of the Supplementary Material provides the corresponding parameter choices in Eq.~\eqref{eq:general_nonCH_Amain}.
+Two other limiting cases are also included: (i) if certain symmetries between coefficients hold, one may introduce a complex amplitude $C= A + \mathrm{i} B$ and present Eq.~\eqref{eq:general_nonCH_Amain} as a complex Cahn-Hilliard equation $\partial_t C = -G\vec \nabla^2 \left[ \varepsilon + (1 + \mathrm{i}b) \vec\nabla^2 - (1 + \mathrm{i} c) |C|^2 \right]C$, i.e., as a complex Ginzburg-Landau equation with an additional outer Laplace operator reflecting the conservation property, as briefly considered in Ref.~\cite{Zimm1997pa}.
+This, in passing clarifies that Eq.~\eqref{eq:general_nonCH_Amain} is more than just a ``conserved complex Ginzburg-Landau equation'' because it does not show its phase-shift invariance. (ii) Imposing another symmetry between coefficients renders the coupled equations variational.
+Then they represent a generic model for the dynamics of phase separation in a ternary system \cite{MKHK2019sm,Ma2000jpsj}.